Ms Sue Green

 - Hawthorn campus

-Sue Green is a Lecturer in Journalism and Deputy Director of the Journalism Program in the Department of Media and Communications, at Swinburne University of Technology.
+Sue Green is a Lecturer in Journalism and Acting Co-ordinator of the Journalism Program in the Department of Media and Communications, at Swinburne University of Technology.
 Sue teaches and convenes writing subjects, teaches Media Law and convenes and teaches Ethics for Journalists.

 Before joining Swinburne Sue was a Swinburne University Adjunct Teaching Fellow and a full-time journalist.
 She has more than 40 years journalism experience and has held senior writing and editing positions in Australia, New Zealand and Hong Kong, as well as writing for publication from numerous other countries.
 These positions include: Weekend Magazines Editor, the Dominion Post, Wellington, New Zealand; Australia Correspondent, Senior Feature Writer and Deputy Features Editor, The South China Morning Post, Hong Kong; State Political Correspondent, Melbourne Desk Editor and National Arts Correspondent, Australian Associated Press; Weekend Magazine Editor, The Herald, Melbourne; Education Writer, The Age, Melbourne.